The Argyle

 About The Argyle

-For a New York City evening that may turn into a longer round with friends, The Argyle is a sensible pick if the priority is Caribbean-influenced style, smart-casual ease, and a venue with confirmed Star Wine List recognition rather than a highly formal plan.
+For a New York City evening that may turn into a longer round with friends, The Argyle is a sensible pick if the priority is Caribbean-influenced style, smart-casual ease, a venue with Star Wine List recognition rather than a highly formal plan.
 With evening hours from Tuesday through Saturday, this is better suited to a night that can loosen up than to a lunch plan or a fixed daytime itinerary.

 A New York City pick for evenings that may run late

 The Caribbean-influenced angle gives it more personality than a generic stop, but the smart expectation is category-level rather than dish-specific.
-Book it when the group wants that style as part of the evening, not when a documented signature dish or chef-led menu is the main reason for choosing a venue.
+Book it when the group wants that style as part of the evening, not when a specific signature dish or chef-led menu is the main reason for choosing a venue.
 For a restaurant-led plan before or after The Argyle, use Our full New York City restaurants guide instead; for a broader late-night shortlist, Our full New York City bars guide is the better next click.

 Where it fits against other New York City evening options